All Episodes

 And I say that freely now.

-Who knows when I'll be able to say that again.
+Who knows when I'll be able to say that again?

 It's not that bad yet.

-Uh Herb, I'll tell you when it's time to panic.
+Herb, I'll tell you when it's time to panic.

-I know you will, right.
+I know you will, Rod.

-I mean, that we these are desperately serious times.
+I mean, these are desperately serious times.

 We could see what's going down the road.